 Student Profiles – Georgia, English

-Georgia is a first-year English student from London.
+Georgia is a second-year English student from London.
 At A Level, she studied English Literature, History, and Drama.

 Why did you choose Trinity Hall?